-- The output voltages must rise from 10% to within regulation limits (Tvout\rise) within 5 ms to 70 ms, except for 5 VSB, in which case it is allowed to rise from 1.0 ms to 25 ms. - The +3.3 V, +5 V, and +12 V output voltages should start to rise approximately at the same time. - All outputs must rise monotonically. - The +5 V output must be greater than the +3.3 V output during any point of the voltage rise. - The +5 V output must never be greater than the +3.3 V output by more than 2.25 V. - Each output voltage should reach regulation within 50 ms (Tvout\on) of each other when the power supply is turned on. - Each output voltage should fall out of regulation within 400 msec (Tvout\off) of each other when the power supply is turned off.
+- The output voltages must rise from 10% to within regulation limits (T{vout_rise}) within 5 ms to 70 ms, except for 5 VSB, in which case it is allowed to rise from 1.0 ms to 25 ms. - The +3.3 V, +5 V, and +12 V output voltages should start to rise approximately at the same time. - All outputs must rise monotonically. - The +5 V output must be greater than the +3.3 V output during any point of the voltage rise. - The +5 V output must never be greater than the +3.3 V output by more than 2.25 V. - Each output voltage should reach regulation within 50 ms (T{vout_on}) of each other when the power supply is turned on. - Each output voltage should fall out of regulation within 400 msec (T{vout_off}) of each other when the power supply is turned off.

-Figure 49 and Figure 50 shows the timing requirements for the power supply being turned on and off via the AC input with PSON held low and the PSON signal with the AC input applied.
+Figure 49 and Figure 50 shows the timing requirements for the power supply being turned on and off through the AC input with PSON held low and the PSON signal with the AC input applied.

-ltem Description Minimum Maximum Units T vout_rise Output voltage rise time from each main output.
-5.01 701 Msec $T{vout\on}$ All main outputs must be within regulation of each other within this time.
-50 Msec $T{vout\off}$ All main outputs must leave regulation within this time.
+ltem Description Minimum Maximum Units T{vout_rise} Output voltage rise time from each main output.
+5.01 701 Msec T {vout_on} All main outputs must be within regulation of each other within this time.
+50 Msec T {vout_off} All main outputs must leave regulation within this time.
 700 Msec

-Table 52.
+Table 53.
 Output Voltage Timing